21st Street–Queensbridge station

 The station contains two tracks and two side platforms, connected by an overhead mezzanine.
 It opened in October 1989 with the opening of the 63rd Street Line.
 From its opening until 2001, this was the terminal of the line, although it was not originally intended as a terminal station.
 The 63rd Street Line was originally part of a plan for a Queens Bypass Line running along the Long Island Rail Road Main Line.
 However, due to a lack of funds, the line terminated here, with layup tracks going up to 29th Street.
 As a result, the tunnel became known as the "tunnel to nowhere."

 In December 2001, the 63rd Street Tunnel Connection opened, allowing trains from the IND Queens Boulevard Line to use the line.
 This station then became a through station, serving express F trains since then.
+In 2025, local M trains began serving the station only on weekdays during the day; F trains continue to stop here at night and on weekends.